Digital-Working-Group/dvoice-tracking-qc-system/README.md

 # Installation and Setup
 ## Script Setup
+These scripts were developed using Python 3.13.1, but have been tested with (CODY + JULIA ADD).
 Install the requirements needed to run these scripts:
 ```sh
 pip install -r py3-13-1_requirements.txt